edison914/Ab-Clone-Express/README.md

     {
       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "startDate": "startDate cannot be in the past", "endDate": "endDate cannot be on or before startDate" }
+        "endDate": "endDate cannot be on or before startDate" }
     }
     ```

-* Error response: Couldn't find a Spot with the specified id - done
+* Error response: Couldn't find a Spot with the specified id
   * Status Code: 404
   * Headers:
     * Content-Type: application/json